JustASpeedrunner/JustASpeedrunner/README.md

 ## About Me
 I am currently in highschool, I program mainly in Rust but I occasionally use Lua and, if you consider it programming, HTML.

-You may contact me through my Discord server, linked [here,](https://discord.gg/9xKQQYkdzH) or if you prefer my email is jaspeedrunnnerofficial@gmail.com
+You may contact me through my [Discord](https://discord.gg/nhmbDuKG5) (if the link is broken add @JustASpeedrunner) or if you prefer my email is jaspeedrunnnerofficial@gmail.com

 ## Current Public Projects
 - Website: [JustASpeedrunner.github.io](https://justaspeedrunner.github.io/)
+- [ScreenCtrl](https://github.com/JustASpeedrunner/screenctrl): A GUI tool to manage your monitor's brightness, using brightnessctl, and color temprature, using xsct, in Xorg.

 ## School Projects
 -[How To Make a Python Calculator Presentation](https://github.com/JustASpeedrunner/DigitalLiteracyCalculator)